 If your visit to Calgary is during the European soccer season (which we are now in), the best soccer pub in town is The Pig & Duke, 1312 12th Avenue SW, about 2 miles west of downtown.
 Bus 7.

 Sidelights.
 As with the other major cities of Canada, Calgary isn't just about hockey.

 * Stampede Corral.
 Home to the Calgary Stampede, the world's largest rodeo, since 1950, the Flames played here from their 1980 move from Atlanta until the Saddledome opened across the street in 1983.
 At just 6,475 seats, it was too small to be their long-term home, but with the Saddledome already planned, they could afford to wait.
 Several minor-league hockey teams had used it before the Flames arrived.
 10 Corral Trail SE at Olympic Way.
 (There are no plans to build a new arena to replace the Saddledome.)

-(While the University of Calgary is, of course, in Calgary, the University of Alberta is in Edmonton.
+While the University of Calgary is, of course, in Calgary, the University of Alberta is in Edmonton.
 The University of Lethbridge, 130 miles to the southeast, won the University Cup, Canada's national college hockey title, in 1994.

 * Foothills Stadium.
 Adjacent to McMahon Stadium, this 6,000-seat ballpark went up in 1966, and is the home of the University of Calgary baseball team.
 It was home to several minor league teams, including the Calgary Expos, who won Pioneer League Pennants there in 1979 and 1981.
 The Pacific Coast League's Calgary Cannons won Division titles in 1985, 1987, 1989 and 1991, but never won a Pennant.
 2255 Crowchild Trail NW.
 Both stadiums can be reached via the Banff station on light rail.